Helping your child become confident, able to communicate their views and transition smoothly in to primary education.

 Southwark provide this service and it is delivered by an organization called KIDS.

-- Nursery Schools - There are different types of nursery schools in Southwark.
+- Nurseries - There are different types of nursery schools in Southwark.

 Some are attached to schools.